-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, You pay \$85 for each visit to an emergency room (waived if you are admitted to a hospital within one day for the same condition). believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-You have no combined annual limit for covered emergency care or urgently needed services outside the United States and its territories.
-Services outside the United States and its Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network. territories do not apply to the plan's maximum out- of-pocket limit.
-World-wide coverage.
-Services do not apply to the plan's maximum out-of-pocket limit.
+What you must pay when Services that are covered for you you get these services Emergency care Emergency care refers to services that are: You pay \$85 for each visit to an emergency room Furnished by a provider qualified to furnish emergency (waived if you are services, and admitted to a hospital Needed to evaluate or stabilize an emergency medical within one day for the condition. same condition).
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, You have a \$50,000 believe that you have medical symptoms that require immediate combined annual limit for medical attention to prevent loss of life, loss of a limb, or loss of covered emergency care or function of a limb.
+The medical symptoms may be an illness, urgently needed services injury, severe pain, or a medical condition that is quickly getting outside the United States worse. and its territories.
+Services Cost sharing for necessary emergency services furnished out-ofoutside the United States network is the same as for such services furnished in-network. and its territories do not apply to the plan's World-wide coverage. maximum out-of-pocket limit.
+Services do not apply to the plan's maximum out- of-pocket limit.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.